 VR is encouraging both organizations and customers to not only believe what they are seeing, but actually “feel” what they are seeing.
 VR is only one aspect of more advanced, immersive technology that will be a major influence on organizations progressing, rather than regressing in 2020 and beyond.

 Messaging is another form of technology that is increasing connectivity throughout a brand’s digital engagement strategy.
 Apps such as Facebook Messaging and WhatsApp are paving the way for requests and service objectives to be fulfilled instantly, as time continues to find new and more efficient ways to become monetized.

 At Blade, we‘ve expanded our accessibility worldwide through reliable technology such as Zoom Video Conferencing.
 Zoom is engineered and optimized to work reliably and is simple to use for both our organization and for our clients.

 Embrace Technology Through Your Organization’s Culture

 The next time you encounter “fear-induced” news about technology killing jobs or replacing human beings, ignore it and put your energy toward discovering the benefit behind technology that will improve your culture.
-When your organization “buys-in” to more efficient ways of interacting with your customers, your staff will become more agile at building trust and loyalty for your brand.
+When your organization “buys-in” to more efficient ways of interacting with your customers, your staff will become more agile at building trust and loyalty for your brand community.